For more information and to purchase books, visit The MFAH Shop online or call 713.639.7360.

 To contact the MFAH Publications Department, call 713.639.7510.

 A typical publishing season consists of three to six titles, each timed to coincide with a new exhibition or the unveiling or reinstallation of a collection specialty.
 Diversity is key, and subjects range from antiquities to the cutting edge.
 The MFAH publishes titles on art from all collection areas, including the arts of Africa, the Americas, and Asia; the ancient and Islamic worlds; decorative arts and design; and the Bayou Bend and Rienzi collections.
 Many of the publishing projects center on paintings and sculpture, works on paper, and photography.
-Scroll down for highlights, and click here for other notable MFAH publications.
+Scroll down for highlights, and see other notable MFAH publications here.

 Images of Armed Conflict and Its Aftermath